Bastionder: Bastion Oranje

-Over the years, a number of old cannons were placed in the park.
-One of these guns was the unique 'Stuerghewalt' or 'Boze Griet' gun, which is mounted on two small stones rather than the gun-carriages used for most other guns.
-While this may appear to be a relic of the old defensive position, it is actually a modern addition; the bastion was originally covered by an earth wall with gun emplacements, which was removed in 1888.
-Furthermore, guns were not left to corrode on the walls but were only placed there when the enemy approached.
-The comparable nearby Bastion 'Sint Antonie' shows the upper structure and gun emplacements that have been removed from Bastion Oranje.

 Bastionder

 The Bastionder project originally aimed to display the tower and part of the city wall in an underground visitor center called Bastionder.
 The tower in question had been pulled down and filled with sand around 1590 so that guns could be placed on top of it.
-Old maps showed that the old tower had been left in place after the construction of Bastion Oranje, and preliminary excavations found it in relatively good condition at the corner of the city walls.
-A stair and three gun ports were also found in the tower.
-One of these late medieval gun ports, which had a saw profile to stop bullets from ricocheting inwards, has been re-opened as an example for visitors to see.

 The name 'Bastionder' is a portmanteau of the Dutch words 'Bastion' and 'Onder' (under).
 The project excavated part of the underground area between the bastion's walls and the old city wall, covering it with a weathering steel and concrete roof with some windows.
 One of the requirements for the Bastionder was that it should disturb the existing park as little as possible.
 To meet this requirement, the roof only rises above ground level enough to provide a visitors' entrance.
 The roof is also covered with grass planted with crocuses, making it look like part of the park.

-The construction created a substantial space for visitors to see the old city wall and tower.
 Some informational signs and a video presentation about the history of fortress 's-Hertogenbosch were added, creating a small visitor center.
-It is a convenient start/endpoint for city walks, expeditions to the Bossche Broek, and for popular boat trips on the Binnendieze.
-What makes the Bastionder a museum is that, apart from the buildings themselves, it exhibits exactly one artifact: the unique wrought-iron cannon 'Stuerghewalt' cannon, also known as 'Boze Griet'.
+Apart from the buildings themselves the Bastionder exhibits one artifact: the wrought-iron cannon 'Stuerghewalt' cannon, also known as 'Boze Griet'.